OksanaSokyra/ReDi_Project/README.md

 # ReDi_Project
-It is the repository that includes my project for ReDi School ("January Inspiration through Philosophy" using API)
+It is the repository that includes my project for ReDi School ("January with Philosophy" using API)

 To run it you shoud run the commands:
 1.   set FLASK_APP=app.py